top of page

 Another shot at a distant goal.
 Another year to hit a milestone.
 Another possibility to make your dreams come true.
 Another opening to make this year the best of your life.

-Irving Berlin, the legendary composer and Broadway heavyweight, said, “life is 10% what you make it and 90% how you take it.”
+Irving Berlin, the legendary composer and Broadway heavyweight, said, “Life is 10% what you make it and 90% how you take it.”

 You might think you’re too weak.
 Too small.
 Too stupid.
 Too ugly.
-Whatever lie you tell yourself, you allow your negative self-talk to prevent you from embracing possibility.
+Whatever lie you tell yourself, you allow your negative self-talk can prevent you from embracing possibility.
 Why?
 Because subconsciously, you fear that opening yourself to opportunity also exposes you to possible failure.

 Think about your gifts and abilities.
 What are your talents?
 What fulfills you?
 What do you enjoy?
 What do you value?
 Get to know yourself on a deeper level and identify what makes you uniquely gifted to succeed.

 Rid yourself of fear by accepting your gifts and understanding their inherent value.
-Acknowledge that with these gifts, you have everything you need to not just successfully navigate the opportunities that come your way, but also to create your own.
+Acknowledge that with these gifts, you have everything you need to not just successfully navigate the opportunities that come your way but also to create your own.

 Changing your perspective, banishing your fear of failure, and taking your future in hand all require the same thing: your whole self.

 Of course, there’s another enemy out there.
 Getting out of your own way is one thing.
-Tuning out what society says about this kind of confidence
+Tuning out what society says about this kind of confidence is another entirely.
+Much of the public narrative about appreciating yourself paints it as unhealthy, conceited, and narcissistic.

-But they couldn’t be farther from the truth.
+That couldn’t be farther from the truth.

 bottom of page